ydataai/ydata-profiling/docs/index.md

 !!! tip "Advent of Code - Get featured on ydata-profiling"

     *“I want to get into open source, but I don’t know how.”* - Does this sound familiar to you?
 Have you been wanting to get more involved with open-source software, but no one’s given you an entry point?

     That's why we joined [The Advent of code this year](https://zilliz.com/advent-of-code).
 Contribute to ydata-profiling and win some 🐼🐼 swag!

     How can you be part of it?

     - Give us some love with a Github ⭐
-    - Write an article or create a tutorial like other [members the communit already did.](https://medium.com/@seckindinc/data-profiling-with-python-36497d3a1261)
+    - Write an article or create a tutorial like other [members the community already did.](https://medium.com/@seckindinc/data-profiling-with-python-36497d3a1261)
     - Feeling adventurous?
 Contribute with a PR.
 We have a list of [great issues to get you started.](https://github.com/ydataai/ydata-profiling/issues?q=label%3A%22getting+started+%E2%98%9D%22+)

 ![ydata-profiling report](_static/img/ydata-profiling.gif)